herbix/hoi4modutilities/README.md

 * If you want to contribute translation, feel free to create pull request to this [Github repo](https://github.com/herbix/hoi4modutilities).
 All localization related files are under `i18n` folder.

 * Thanks to all contributors listed [here](https://github.com/herbix/hoi4modutilities/graphs/contributors).

+## Support
+* If you feel this extension useful and want to support me, please visit [my Patreon page](https://www.patreon.com/chaofan).
+Your issues will get resolved faster if you are my Patrons.